Nakulan12/hervoice-slytherin/README.md

 ## 🤝 Contributing

 We welcome contributions from developers, educators, and social workers.
-Please check the [CONTRIBUTING.md](CONTRIBUTING.md) file before submitting a PR.
+Please check the [CONTRIBUTING.md](CONTRIBUTING.md) file before submitting a PR

 ---